motunrayomitide/LITA-CAPSTONE-PROJECT/README.md

 Inferences

-The toatal sales varies across regions with the South as the top performing region in terms of toatal sales with a total sales of 927820. this might be due to higher ppulation density,more demand for the product, marketing strategy or economic condition in the South region.
+The toatal sales varies across regions with the South as the top performing region in terms of toatal sales with a total sales of 927820. this might be due to higher population density,more demand for the product, marketing strategy or economic condition in the South region.
+To improve the sales in this region, proper inventory management system should be invested in

 3. Total Sales by Month